-Details of the investment managers, their objectives, investment guidelines, and custody arrangements are set out in Appendix 3.
+Details of the investment manager, its objectives, investment guidelines, and custody arrangements are set out in Appendix 3.

-The Trustee has signed agreements with the investment managers setting out in detail the terms on which the portfolios are to be managed.
-The investment managers' primary role is the day-to-day investment management of the Scheme's investments.
+The Trustee has signed agreements with the investment manager setting out in detail the terms on which the portfolios are to be managed.
+The investment manager's primary role is the day-to-day investment management of the Scheme's investments.

-The Trustee and investment managers to whom discretion has been delegated, exercise their powers to giving effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.
+The Trustee and the investment manager to whom discretion has been delegated, exercise their powers togiving effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.

-The Trustee has limited influence over managers' investment practices because all the Scheme's assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustee has limited influence over the manager's investment practices because all the Scheme's assets are held in pooled funds, but it encourages its manager to improve its practices where appropriate.

-The Trustee's view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the fund.
-However, in practice managers cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.
+The Trustee's view is that the fees paid to the investment manager, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the fund.
+However, in practice the manager cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.

-It is the Trustee's responsibility to ensure that the managers' investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
+It is the Trustee's responsibility to ensure that the manager's investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
 The Trustee expects investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance.
 It assesses this when selecting and monitoring managers.